fabioquarantini/cookie-banner/README.md

 *Default*: `true`

 #### onConsent:
-*Function*: Callback function when cookie are accepted
+*Function*: Callback when cookie are accepted

 *Default*: `function() {}`

 #### prependBannerTo:
-*String*:  Selettore dove inserire il banner
+*String*:  Inserts banner at the beginning of this selector/class.

 *Default*: `body`